 Smoked Crispy Skin Turkey, Smoked Sausage, Garlic Mashed Potatoes, Mushroom Shallot Gravy, Stuffing, Grilled Seasonal Vegetables, Cointreau Fresh Cranberry Sauce, Butter Roll

-500 JPY Fresh Pumpkin Pie”
+500 JPY Fresh Pumpkin Pie.”

 They advise that seats are limited, so booking is strongly recommended.

 Shooters Sports bar is so American that, should you cut it, it would bleed apple pie.
-But at this time of year that pie takes on more of a pumpkin flavor.
+But at this time of year, that pie takes on more of a pumpkin flavor.
 This is what they have to say for themselves:

 At the time of going to press, Shooters was yet to confirm their menu, so it is advisable to give them a call closer to the day to confirm details.

 This year Shooters will be serving their Thanksgiving dinner from November 28 to December 1.
-They also cater for full roast dinners (including turkey, of course) with sides for take out to host your own Thanksgiving dinner in your home with family and friends.
+They also cater for full roast dinners (including turkey, of course) with sides for taking out to host your own Thanksgiving dinner in your home with family and friends.